GBKS/penpot-day-and-night/README.md

 When you click "Create color palette", the plugin sets up ~20 colors for you in your library.
 It includes 10 neutral colors (white to black), and 10+ extra colors along the rainbow.
 Use all of those colors in your design.

-When you close the plugin menu, you'll see a landscape that shows either day or night.
+After creating a palette, or when close the menu, you'll see a landscape that shows either day or night.
 Click it to switch the library colors between light and dark modes.

+There is also a "Remove color palette" button.
+After confirming that you really want to do this, it removes the colors that match the pattern outlined in how it works below.

 ## Adjusting the color palette